FrancescoAlosa/francescoalosa.github.io/_pages/about.md

 Hi!
 I am a third-year PhD student at University of Bologna and a member of the Uppsala Center for Fiscal Studies (UCFS).
 My area of research is Public Economics, both from a theoretical and empirical perspective.
-As for theory, I am interested in optimal capital income taxation.
-As for empirics, I study how taxpayers respond to the incentives of the tax system.
+My theoretical research looks at optimal capital income taxation.
+My empirical research examines how taxpayers respond to the incentives of the tax system.